bitcoindevkit/book-of-bdk/examples/wasm/rust/README.md

 # WASM Example

 To run this example, cd into this folder and run:

 `wasm-pack build`

 then open a new terminal and cd to the `js` folder (next to this one) and follow the instructions in the README there.

+Note: you will need to install wasm-pack if you don't have it (see below)

-### Note
+### Note for Mac

-to build successfully on mac required installing llvm with homebrew (even though there's a default version) https://github.com/bitcoindevkit/bdk/issues/1671#issuecomment-2456858895
+To build successfully on mac required installing llvm with homebrew (even though there's a default version) https://github.com/bitcoindevkit/bdk/issues/1671#issuecomment-2456858895

+To resolve this we point to llvm in .cargo and .vscode folders.

+### Non Mac

+You may need to remove the pointers to llvm or point them to the appropriate location.

 <br/><br/><br/><br/><br/><br/><br/><br/>